ageoldpun/XMLFileChanger/README.md

-Written on to work with Node 6.4.0 and NPM 3.10.3
+Written on to work with Node 6.4.0

 To run:

-Make sure you have Node and NPM installed on your machine
+Make sure you have Node installed on your machine

-Install dependencies with `npm install`

 Run the script with `node xml_file_changer.js {path to file you want to convert}`